The HealtheDeals.com Obamacare Calculator will help you:

 Who qualifies for premium tax credit subsidies?

-- You must buy your health insurance plan from a state-based exchange or the federal Health Insurance Marketplace.
+2. You must buy your health insurance plan from HealthCare.gov or a state-based exchange.

 Additional factors that influence your tax credit eligibility and amount include the following:

-- Your state’s benchmark plan — Premium tax credit subsidies are based on the second-lowest cost silver plan in (i.e., the benchmark plan) in your area.3 Those who meet the guidelines for an ACA tax credit will pay no more than 2.01 percent to 9.56 percent of their income toward health insurance premiums.4 As such, a change in benchmark rates can impact the amount of subsidy for which you are eligible and how much you will pay for coverage
+- Your state’s benchmark plan — Premium tax credit subsidies are based on the second-lowest cost silver plan (i.e., the benchmark plan) in your area.3 Those who meet the guidelines for an ACA tax credit will pay no more than 2.01 percent to 9.56 percent of their income toward health insurance premiums.4 As such, a change in benchmark rates can impact the amount of subsidy for which you are eligible and how much you will pay for coverage.

 With so many variables in the health insurance market, including fluctuating premium rates and their impact on tax credits, it is important to compare your coverage options and recalculate your estimated premium tax credit amount each year.